t2mune/mrtparse/examples/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 | This option is useful when using the same MRT data repeatedly.
-| It can be used together with "-G" option.
+| It can be used together with "-G" or "-g" option.

 ::